-Target setting initiatives are on the rise.
-Over the past few years, there have been a growing number of financial sector initiatives either focused on climate targets (e.g. Net Zero Asset Owner Alliance, Science-based Targets Initiative) or specific climate-related strategies (e.g. Coal Divest, Climate Action 100+ for engagement).
+Climate finance target setting initiatives are on the rise.
+Over the past few years and especially since the Paris Agreement, there have been a growing number of financial sector initiatives either focused on climate targets (e.g. Net Zero Asset Owner Alliance, Science-based Targets Initiative) or specific climate-related strategies (e.g. Coal Divest, Climate Action 100+ for engagement).
 Net-Zero targets have also been gaining traction in the recent months.
-Meanwhile, policy makers worldwide are starting to explore how regulatory frameworks could accommodate raising climate concerns - disclosure regulations, national and international labelling schemes for impactful products, etc.
+Meanwhile, policy makers worldwide are starting to explore how regulatory frameworks could accommodate raising climate concerns - disclosure regulations, national and international labelling schemes for impactful products, etc. Most of these initiatives focus on a key concept: "portfolio alignment", the idea of reaching a composition of the portfolio where the average company is in line with climate scenarios, directly inherited from the Paris Agreement.